Jose-M-Ramos/Sudoku-Solver/README.md

   ```
 ## Explanation
-This code defines a function generate_sudoku_grid() that generates a 9x9 Sudoku grid with a random number of empty cells.
-The function first creates a 9x9 grid filled with random integers between 1 and 9 and then replaces a random number of cells with 0 to create empty cells.
+This program contains two functions that can be used to generate and solve Sudoku puzzles.

-The function is_valid() takes in a grid, a value, and the row and column indices of a cell in the grid, and returns True if the value is a valid choice for the cell, False otherwise.
-It checks if the value appears in the same row, column, or 3x3 square as the cell.
+The generate_sudoku_grid function generates a 9x9 Sudoku grid with a random number of empty cells.
+It uses a recursive approach to fill in the cells with random values, making sure that the values are valid according to the Sudoku rules.
+If a puzzle can't be generated, the function starts over with a new grid.You can also modify the generate_sudoku_grid function to generate a Sudoku grid with a specific number of empty cells by passing the desired number as an argument.

-The function solve() is a recursive function that tries to solve the given Sudoku puzzle.
-It starts by looping through each cell in the grid, and if it finds an empty cell, it tries to fill it with a value from 1 to 9.
-For each value, it checks if it is valid for the cell using the is_valid() function.
-If the value is valid, it fills the cell with the value and calls solve() recursively to try to solve the rest of the puzzle.
-If solve() returns True, it means that a solution was found and the function returns True.
-If solve() returns False, it means that the current value is not valid, so the function sets the cell back to 0 and tries the next value.
-If all values have been tried and none of them is valid, the function returns False.
-If no empty cells are found, it means that the puzzle is solved and the function returns True.
+The solve_sudoku function takes a Sudoku grid as an argument and returns the solution as a 2D list.
+It uses a recursive approach to find a valid value for each empty cell, making sure that the values are valid according to the Sudoku rules.
+If the puzzle has multiple solutions or is unsolvable, the function returns None.